IBM/telco-network-cloud-drivers/content/installation/lm/production/configuration/access-config.md

 The installation of TNCO includes an Ingress Controller which exposes the key services externally.
 This needs to be configured so that access to these services will be on the required hostnames and ports.

-If your environment already has an Ingress Controller available, then disable the one that comes with the LM installation.
+If your environment already has an Ingress Controller available, then disable the one that comes with the TNCO installation.
 You can check the status of your ingress controller with:

 `kubectl get service --all-namespaces | grep ingress`

 Otherwise proceed to [Configuring the Ingress Controller](#configuring-the-ingress-controller)

 {{%note %}}
-NOTE: we recommend installing an Ingress dedicated to LM to avoid hostname and/or subpath clashes.
+NOTE: we recommend installing an Ingress dedicated to TNCO to avoid hostname and/or subpath clashes.
 {{%/note %}}

 ## Disabling the Ingress Controller

-To use an existing Ingress Controller, disable the one that comes with the LM installation by adding a custom Helm value as follows:
+To use an existing Ingress Controller, disable the one that comes with the TNCO installation by adding a custom Helm value as follows:

 ```yaml
 nginx-ingress: